 Things I am Learning from my Author Mom

-I’ve always learned so much from my mom, but there’s been some special lessons she has taught me as I’ve watched her navigate the steps of writing and publishing a book.
-When my grandmother died in my early 20s, Mom inherited a box of old photos, letters, diaries and newspaper articles that my great aunt Hallie had saved.
-That tattered box started a twenty five year journey to write a book about Hallie’s life and what enabled her to live with an attitude of gratefulness and an ability to say, “Wonderful, Wonderful” even when life was far from perfect.
-Today, I am sharing a few things I am learning from my Author Mom (and sharing how you can order her brand new book).
+I’ve learned so much from my mom as I’ve watched her navigate the steps of writing and publishing three books.
+When my grandmother died in my early 20s, Mom inherited a box of old photos, letters, diaries, and newspaper articles that my great aunt Hallie had saved.
+That tattered box started a twenty-five-year journey to write a book about Hallie’s life and what enabled her to live with an attitude of gratefulness and an ability to say, “Wonderful, Wonderful” even when life was far from perfect.
+Today, I am sharing a few things I am learning from my Author Mom (and sharing how you can order her books).

 This post includes affiliate links.